George Henry Caunter: Other writing

 A review in The Athenæum of Familiar Hints on Sea-Bathing considered the work "not written without ability or without knowledge" and found the author to be "a great advocate for sea-bathing" and "a dashing fellow—rather too dashing perhaps—in his opinions, and the modes of arriving at them".
-A. Nesbit and sons of Kennington-House Academy considered The Hand-Book of Chemistry to be "well adapted for Schools".
+Anthony Nesbit and his sons of Kennington-House Academy considered The Hand-Book of Chemistry to be "well adapted for Schools".
 The Age considered the handbook to be "elaborate without being obscure, and learned without being pedantic", while The Atlas observed: "considered as a popular essay, the publication will be found too elaborate.
 The professional student in chemistry will derive great advantage from it, and to such it may be strongly recommended".

 Family

 Caunter's wife Aurélie Bestel (b.
 1795) died in Mauritius in 1855.
 His father-in-law, Antoine Bestel (1766-1852), had been secretary of the Assemblée Coloniale in Mauritius (then the Isle de France) during the French Revolution.
 In 1800 he had helped thwart a Royalist conspiracy in the island of Réunion.
 He remained active in the public affairs of Mauritius under British sovereignty.

 Of the three children of George Henry and Aurélie, two died in infancy; the surviving child, Lewis Anthony Henry Caunter (1815-1873), became a lawyer in Mauritius.
 In 1847 this son was the recipient of an envelope to which was affixed the 2d "Blue Mauritius", which would become one of the most valuable stamps in the world.
 The extant fragment of envelope with the stamp is known among collectors as the "Caunter fragment" or (based on the envelope's apparent reading) the "Caunten fragment".
 Henry Caunter, who died in Paris, has a tomb in Père Lachaise Cemetery.

 Besides the writer John Hobart Caunter (1794-1851), George Henry had a brother, Richard McDonald Caunter (1798-1879), who like Hobart was a minister in the Church of England and who was billed as the author of Attila, a Tragedy; and Other Poems (1832).